Yugoslav science fiction: Kingdom of Yugoslavia (1918–1941)

-After the era of utopian and dystopian works, came a new era during which fiction with the elements of popular science prevailed.
+After the era of utopian and dystopian works, came a new era, during which fiction with the elements of popular science prevailed.
 It was an announced by Etbin Kristan's 1914 work Pertinčarjevo pomlajevanje (Pertničar's Rejuvenation), dealing with unsuccessful attempts in creating the new race of men.
 During the mid 1930s Vladimir Bartol published a number of stories dealing with the imperfections of man.
 Similar motif appears in Anton Novačan's play Nadčlovek (Superhuman, 1939), in which men evolve into superhumans, before devolving into apes.
-As a contrast to the works which express doubt in progress based on scientific discoveries appeared Vernesque works glorifying scientific progress.
+As a contrast to the works which express doubt in progress based on scientific discoveries, appeared Vernesque works glorifying scientific progress.
 The most notable representative of this stream was Damir Feigel, whose science fiction adventure novels Pasja dlaka!
 (Hair of the Dog!, 1926), Na skrivnostnih tleh (On the Mysterious Ground, 1929), Čudežno oko (The Miraculous Eye, 1930), Okoli sveta/8 (Around the World/8, 1935) and Supervitalin (1938) offer optimistic visions of the future.
-Pavel Brežnik wrote in similar fashion, his most notable works being Temna zvezda (The Dark Star, 1935) and Marsovske skrivnosti (Secrets of Mars, 1935) and the duo of Metod Jenko and Simon Hasl, their most notable work being Izum (The Invention, 1938).
+Pavel Brežnik wrote in similar fashion, his most notable works being Temna zvezda (The Dark Star, 1935) and Marsovske skrivnosti (Secrets of Mars, 1935), and the duo of Metod Jenko and Simon Hasl, their most notable work being Izum (The Invention, 1938).

-Although less frequent that in the years prior to World War I, the dystopian motifs are still present in Slovene science fiction.
+Although less frequent that in the years prior to World War I, the dystopian motifs were still present in Slovene science fiction.
 They appear in Ivo Šorli's V deželi Čirimurcev (In the Land of Chirimurs, 1929), which introduced the motif of parallel worlds into Yugoslav science fiction.
 The similar motif appears in Radivoj Rehar's science fiction fairy tale Potovanje po zvezdi Večernici (Travel across the Evening Star, 1931).